 The 64 Hexagrams of the I Ching

 Each hexagram is formed by stacking two of the eight fundamental trigrams (Bagua).
-The lower trigram represents the inner world or current situation, while the upper trigram represents the outer world or unfolding development.
-The dynamic tension between these two creates the unique meaning of the hexagram.
+The lower trigram represents the inner condition or current foundation, while the upper trigram represents the outer pressure or unfolding development.
+Read the name, Judgment, Image, line movement, and question context together before forming a reading.

 #1